allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 alt="Searching for single node within Binary Search Tree with seven nodes" class="small-image"/>

-That's what it looks like on the memory level:
+That’s what it looks like on the memory level:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-representation-in-memory-query.webp"
 alt="Binary tree representation in the memory - querying"